freillat/MarketProject/README.md

 * **Dynamic Thresholds:** Implement a dynamic probability threshold that increases during periods of high market volatility to only take the highest-conviction trades when risk is elevated.
 * **Expand Feature Set:** Incorporate more granular on-chain data (e.g., transaction counts, new address growth) to provide a deeper fundamental view of network health.
 * **Live Deployment:** Deploy the model to a cloud service (e.g., AWS) and connect it to a broker's paper trading API to validate its performance with real-world latency and order book dynamics.

+---
+## Appendix: Technology Deep Dive 🛠️

+This section provides more detail on some of the key technologies that power this project.

+### `ccxt`: The Crypto Exchange Bridge
+* **What it is:** `ccxt` (CryptoCurrency eXchange Trading Library) is a powerful Python library that provides a unified interface for connecting to over 100 different cryptocurrency exchanges.
+* **Why it was used:** Every exchange has a unique API. `ccxt` abstracts this complexity, allowing the project to download historical data from Binance using a simple, standardized set of commands.
+This makes the data-gathering process robust and easily adaptable to other exchanges in the future.

+### XGBoost: The Predictive Engine
+* **What it is:** XGBoost (e**X**treme **G**radient **B**oosting) is a highly efficient and powerful machine learning algorithm based on gradient-boosted decision trees.
+It is renowned for its performance and is a frequent winner of data science competitions.
+* **Why it was used:** Financial market data is notoriously noisy with complex, non-linear patterns.
+XGBoost excels at modeling such data.
+In this project, it was used as the core predictive engine, learning from over 30 features to classify the probability of the next hour's price movement.

+### `RandomizedSearchCV`: The Efficient Tuner
+* **What it is:** `RandomizedSearchCV` is a tool from the Scikit-learn library used for hyperparameter tuning.
+It is a more time-efficient alternative to an exhaustive `GridSearchCV`.
+* **Why it was used:** Finding the optimal settings for an XGBoost model can be computationally expensive.
+Instead of trying every single combination of parameters, `RandomizedSearchCV` was configured to test 50 random combinations from a large distribution.
+This allowed for a wide exploration of the parameter space in a practical amount of time, ultimately finding the robust model used in the final backtest while being paired with `TimeSeriesSplit` to prevent lookahead bias.